byterubpay/byterub-site/_posts/2017-09-02-logs-for-the-Community-meeting-held-on-2017-09-02.md

 **\<ArticMine>** An I have mixed feelings about this
 **\<msvb-lab>** It's proposal 88160:
 **\<msvb-lab>** https://forum.getbyterub.org/7/open-tasks/88160/byterub-firmware-for-ledger-wallet/
-**\<sn0wmonster>** there's also the added benefit that when a consumer orders a wallet from a third party service, it doesn't necessarily connect them to MONERO currency
+**\<sn0wmonster>** there's also the added benefit that when a consumer orders a wallet from a third party service, it doesn't necessarily connect them to BYTERUB currency
 **\<endogenic>** All your opinion
 **\<endogenic>** ?
 **\<serhack>** We shouldn't depend from thirdy company